cap-js-community/mtx-tool/docs/tenant-registry/index.md

 If you already know which subaccount or tenant id you want the information for, then you can filter the list or long list, by providing that information, e.g., `mtx regl skyfin-company`.

+{: .info }
+For automated processes, it might be easier to use the `--json` flag and consume the list data as JSON.
+With the `--json` flag active, you will get the same data for `regl` and `regll`.

 ## Example for List